 - Power systems and safety

-- Arm/hand mechanism with capability of retrieving variety of objects in any orientation
+- Arm/hand mechanism with the capability of retrieving a variety of objects in any orientation

 Robot Morphology (shape/size)

 - Two arms (including grippers – see below) mounted on shoulder

 - Each gripper consists of a rubber balloon filled with coffee granules.
 This can be inflated with air, where it is soft and can conform to any shape it is pressed against.
 When the air is sucked out, the granules ‘lock’ the gripper around the shape allowing it to be picked up.
 When the arm is moved to the appropriate position the vacuum is removed and the object is released

 - Head containing an 7″ LCD ‘face’ which can display emotions and interact with people, and some sensors

 - Neck allows head to tilt – similar to human ability, but with much larger range – allowing robot to have head facing backwards

 - Hip motors, allowing robot to bend at the waist